Still downloading templates?

 📖 Also Read: How to Cite AI Tools Like ChatGPT

-In MLA style, common in humanities disciplines, the emphasis is on the container and the publisher.
+In MLA style, common in humanities disciplines, the emphasis is on describing the generated content and identifying the tool as the container.

 📖 Also Read: How to Use Gemini API in Your AI Workflows